SenseLogic/CIBYL/README.md

 *   converted to `snake_case` if they :
     *   are prefixed with `@` or `.`
     *   are suffixed with `(`
-    *   have been parsed as attribute or method names
 *   kept unchanged if they are prefixed with `#`

 ## Limitations